 If You Are Already Retired, Lean Against It

-For those people already retired, there is no doubt a major market crash will be uncomfortable.
+For those people already retired, a major market crash will be uncomfortable.
 The good news is if you followed both steps above you should be able to utilize our final strategy to navigate a sharp downturn.
 By reducing your stock allocation as you enter retirement, you now have a cushion to handle a downturn when the stock market takes a big hit.

-When the stock market crashed last year in the early days of the COVID-19 pandemic, many retirees got their first real taste of fear in over a decade.
+When the stock market crashed in 2020 in the early days of the COVID-19 pandemic, many retirees got their first real taste of fear in over a decade.
 Watching a portfolio decline so sharply in such a short period of time with all the uncertainty surrounding the economy justifiably causes fear.

-As a result, the number of calls from clients increased dramatically.
+As a result, the number of calls from clients increased dramatically at the time.
 Although we routinely reminded them that no adviser has a crystal ball and cannot possibly predict how any downturn will play out, they had peace of mind knowing there was a plan in place no matter how long the downturn lasted.

 In this case, while their stock investments were down sharply, much of their bond portfolio held up much better.
 After the market tumbled, we asked each client to consider how long it would take them to spend all of the money they have invested in bonds during their retirement.
 This exercise allowed them to fully understand we already had a plan to maintain their current standard of living even if the pandemic lasted for years.
 It’s because we didn’t necessarily have to sell any of their stock investments to pay the bills for an extended period of time.

-Today, when clients call about the possibility their stock market gains could evaporate quickly, we simply have the opposite conversation.
-We are trimming their allocation in stocks to meet their withdrawal requests instead of bonds.
+During 2020 as the stock market rose sharply, when clients called about the possibility their stock market gains could evaporate quickly, we simply had the opposite conversation.
+We trimmed their allocation in stocks to meet their withdrawal requests instead of bonds.
 This is what we refer to as “leaning against the market” and should be a core strategy of a retiree’s withdrawal strategy.

 No matter your current situation, this blueprint should help you understand how to set up your long-term investment strategy.
-Regardless of why the stock market suffers its next major decline, the strategy will be a function of controlling your emotions and executing the plan as outlined above based on where you are in your stage of life.
-Having a plan in place and following it is the best ways to get through the next crash – and do so without losing much sleep.
-Good luck!!
+Regardless of why the stock market suffers a major decline, the strategy will be a function of controlling your emotions and executing the plan as outlined above based on where you are in your stage of life.
+Having a plan in place and following it is the best ways to get through any crash – and do so without losing much sleep.